 Annalise Johnson is an Iowa native, born and raised in Decorah, though she is excited to call Rochester her new home.
+I’m a certified sexual assault and domestic abuse victim counselor.

 Her passion for writing began when she was a child writing songs and short stories.
 However, her interest in news journalism began in high school, where she was an All-State Speech qualifying anchor in the television news category.